cmolisee/cmolisee.github.io/_posts/2025-07-13-home-server-part-2.md

 <sup><em>**Content from this table is from [OMV][omvPrerequisites]</em></sup>

+Having gathered information on hardware and software requirements we need to take inventory of what we have and then observe reality and risk:

+* we have 2 SSD's covering `DRIVE` hardware requirements.
+* We have an 8GB Pi5 coverign the other hardware requirements.
+* _dropbear_ via DietPi seems to conflict with `SSH Server` requirements for OMV.
+* _ifupdown_ also potentially clashes with `Network Man` services in OMV.

++
 So we have 4 SSD's which covers `DRIVE` and the 8GB pi 5 covers the rest of the hardware requirements.
 We have also identified a possible conflict with the `SSH Server` and `Network Man` services.
 There are some older forums that indicate that *Dropbear* and *SSH* are an issue but there is no indication on any recent documentation that it still is.
 Considering we will need the SSH Service to do a headless install of DietPi (because who owns a microHDMI anything anymore) and to install OMV - we are just going to let it ride and see how wrong or right we are later.

 ## Installing DietPi